Max Planck Institute for Psycholinguistics: Language Development

-The original Language Acquisition Department (1980-2015) investigated processes of language acquisition and use in a broad perspective.
+The original Language Acquisition Department (1980-2015) investigated processes of language acquisition and use.
 The department combined attention to both first and second languages, researching production as well as comprehension of speakers of different ages and cultures, and the developmental relationship between language and cognition.
-The focus was on morpho-syntax, semantics and discourse structure.
-Headed by Wolfgang Klein, Language Acquisition previously launched three institute projects, namely, Information Structure in Language Acquisition, Categories in Language and Cognition and Multimodal Interaction.
-Clive Perdue was the scientific coordinator of the program Second Language Acquisition by Adult Immigrants, whose results, published in the early 1990s, proposed that second language acquisition proceeds along three stages: pre-basic variety (or nominal utterance organisation), basic variety (or infinite utterance organisation) and post-basic variety (or finite utterance organisation).
+The focus was on morpho-syntax, semantics, and discourse structure.
+Headed by Wolfgang Klein, Language Acquisition previously launched three institute projects: Information Structure in Language Acquisition, Categories in Language and Cognition, and Multimodal Interaction.
+Clive Perdue was the scientific coordinator of the program Second Language Acquisition by Adult Immigrants, whose results, published in the early 1990s, proposed that second language acquisition proceeds along three stages: pre-basic variety (or nominal utterance organisation), basic variety (or infinite utterance organisation), and post-basic variety (or finite utterance organisation).

-The Language Acquisition Department has returned in 2016 as the Language Development Department, headed by Caroline F. Rowland.
+The Language Acquisition Department returned in 2016 as the Language Development Department, headed by Caroline F. Rowland.

 Neurobiology of Language

 The Neurobiology of Language Department, headed by Peter Hagoort, focuses on the study of language production, language comprehension, and language acquisition from a cognitive neuroscience perspective.
-This includes using neuroimaging, behavioral and virtual reality techniques to investigate the language system and its neural underpinnings.
-Research facilities at the Max Planck Institute include a high-density electroencephalography (EEG) lab, a virtual reality laboratory and several behavioral laboratories.
-Having a part of the department stationed at the Donders Institute for Brain, Cognition and Behaviour, Centre for Cognitive Neuroimaging, it also has access to a whole-head 275 channel MEG system, MRI-scanners at 1.5, 3 and 7 Tesla, a TMS-lab, and several additional EEG laboratories.
+This includes using neuroimaging, behavioral, and virtual reality techniques to investigate the language system and its neural underpinnings.
+Research facilities at the MPI include a high-density electroencephalography (EEG) lab, a virtual reality laboratory, and several behavioral laboratories.
+Having a part of the department stationed at the Donders Institute for Brain, Cognition and Behaviour, Centre for Cognitive Neuroimaging, it has access to a whole-head 275-channel MEG system, MRI scanners at 1.5, 3 and 7 Tesla, a TMS lab, and several additional EEG laboratories.

 Psychology of Language

-The Psychology of Language Department, headed by Antje S. Meyer, identifies characteristics of the cognitive system that determine behavior in a broad range of linguistic tasks and the relationships between language production, comprehension, and learning via speaking, listening and cognition.
-The department also understands variability in adult language production and comprehension.
+The Psychology of Language Department, headed by Antje S. Meyer, identifies characteristics of the cognitive system that determine behavior in a broad range of linguistic tasks and the relationships between language production, comprehension, and learning via speaking, listening, and cognition.
+The department also studies variability in adult language production and comprehension.
 Using various approaches, the Psychology of Language utilizes a combination of experimental and correlational work and inclusion of diverse samples of participants.
 With such methods, it has close links to the Language and Genetics and Neurobiology of Language departments.